Ynn/selfstar/content/intro-runtime.md

 ![{#runtime#} in action](img/intro-runtime/console2.png)

-Our execution platform is based on OSGi (see Chapter 6 - section 4 of the Autonomic Computing book).
+Our execution platform is based on OSGi (see Chapter 6 - section 4 of our Autonomic Computing book).
 More precisely, it is a customized version of a popular OSGi implementation called [Felix]({#link_felix#}) with a set of specific components already deployed.

 The purpose of this section is to provide a quick introduction to OSGi and Felix.
 Specifically, it teaches you to :